konigsbergrob/BadBank/README.md

 Rob's Full Stack Bad Bank!

 Description/Motivation:
 This project was created as part of the MIT xPro Professional Certificate in Coding: Full Stack Development with MERN.
 I previously created a "Bad Bank," but it was only a front end application.
 This is now full-stack.
 It allows users to create accounts at this bank, login, make deposits, make withdrawls, view your balance, and even view all user's data.
 However, authentication will be added at a later date, intended as my capstone project.
+It's intended as an exercise to develop a full stack functioning bank application

 Installation Guidelines:
-1) Download my repository
+1) Download my repository and set it up in a directory (however you find easiest to do so, such as downloading as a zip or git clone)
 2) Setup your machine properly.
 Start with running "npm init" then "npm install express" and "npm install mongodb"
 3) Setup a container for the database (NOTE: you will need Docker desktop installed and setup).
 Run "docker run -p 27017:27017 --name badbank -d mongo"
    NOTE: this will setup the database side of the application (port 27017).
 If you run it multiple times, you'll need to delete the first instance.